IIIF/api/source/api/presentation/3.0/index.md

 Content resources and commentary are associated with a canvas via an annotation.
 This provides a single, coherent method for aligning information, and provides a standards based framework for distinguishing parts of resources and parts of canvases.
 As annotations can be added later, it promotes a distributed system in which publishers can align their content with the descriptions created by others.

 ##### AnnotationPage
-{: #overview-annotationlist}
+{: #overview-annotationpage}

 An ordered list of annotations in a single response, typically associated with a single canvas, and can be part of an AnnotationCollection.
 {: .changed}

 ##### AnnotationCollection
-{: #overview-layer}
+{: #overview-annotationcollection}

 An ordered list of Annotation Pages.
-Layers allow higher level groupings of annotations to be recorded.
+AnnotationCollections allow higher level groupings of annotations to be recorded.
 For example, all of the English translation annotations of a medieval French document could be kept separate from the transcription or an edition in modern French.
 {: .changed}

 ##### Range